seanthegeek/yaramail/docs/source/tutorial.md

 This was a very simple, practical example.
 YARA was developed to identify and classify malware, so it is capable of much more complex pattern matching.
-That the time to read over YARA's documentation and other resources.
+Take the time to read over YARA's documentation and other resources.

 ### Checking attachment content